logicplace/pm-dev-docs/S1C88_InstructionSet.md

 ### **PUSH**: Push

-For 16-bit registers loads, the number is written as little-endian.
+For 16-bit register pushes, the number is written as little-endian.
 For example, in `PUSH BA`, after SP is adjusted, A is written to \[SP] and B is written to the following address.

 | Mnemonic        | Machine Code | Operation               | Cycles | Bytes | SC<br/>`1 0 U D N V C Z` |